Chris Dorley-Brown: Life and work

-Dorley-Brown grew up on the south coast of England.
+Dorley-Brown grew up on the Isle of Wight, off the south coast of England.
 He trained as a silkscreen printer and print finisher after leaving school.
 Later he joined the photographer Red Saunders' studio as a camera assistant.
 He went freelance in 1984, creating a photographic archive of the London Borough of Hackney where he lived and worked, which he has continued to do.

 "Largely self-taught, his cultural education was formed in east London in the late seventies, against a backdrop of strongly polarised political conflict and change.
 His influences are shaped by memory, both personal and those of others."

 In 1991, he expanded into filmmaking and other activities associated with burgeoning new technologies.
 Since 1993 Dorley-Brown has collaborated with other people of various creative disciplines, as well as groups and individuals in the public sphere, on a variety of projects in radio, print, cinema, television, Internet and architecture.